bloomberg/blazingmq/docs/features/security.md

 ## Authentication

-BlazingMQ authentication verifies client identity before session negotiation.
+BlazingMQ authentication verifies the identity of clients when they connect.
-Initial authentication runs at connection time, and client SDKs can automatically reauthenticate based on credential lifetime, including short-lived tokens.
+Client SDKs also support automatic reauthentication for expiring credentials.

 Key capabilities:

-- **Pluggable mechanisms** -- clients authenticate using a broker-configured mechanism (e.g. `BASIC`, `JWT`).
+- **Pluggable authentication mechanisms** -- clients authenticate using a mechanism configured by the broker, such as `BASIC` or `JWT`.
-- **Automatic reauthentication** -- when credential lifetime is set, client SDKs reauthenticate automatically before expiry.
+- **Automatic reauthentication** -- when a credential lifetime is set, client SDKs automatically reauthenticate before the credential expires.
-- **Configurable anonymous access** -- unauthenticated clients can be rejected or mapped to a configured default mechanism and identity.
+- **Configurable anonymous access** -- the broker can be configured to reject unauthenticated clients or accept them using a configured anonymous credential.
-- **Non-blocking** -- broker authentication runs asynchronously on a dedicated thread pool and does not block other clients.
+- **Non-blocking** -- the broker performs authentication work asynchronously on a dedicated thread pool.

 {: .important }
 > Authentication is not enforced by default.
 Without explicit configuration,